NAabdullah/URL-Shorterner/README.md

 # URL-Shorterner

-The server is hosted using XAMPP, database uses phpmyadmin
+The server is hosted locally using XAMPP, database uses phpmyadmin

 Clone or download the project and place the URL-Shortnerer folder in the C:\xampp\htdocs directory.